 (19) Buggles - Living in the plastic age

 Was this better than "Video Killed The Radio Star"?
 If not, it's just as good, just not as Zeitgeisty and therefore, not something to be played beyond it's chart run - which is a shame.
 I bet nobody born after 1980 who has heard of 'Video killed' has heard 'Plastic age'.
 That's how it goes I suppose.
 Trevor Horn went on to have a huge influence on the musical landscape of the 80s with acts such as Dollar and Frankie Goes to Hollywood, so I doubt he's bothered.
 I always thought this was by Thomas Dolby and even though I've Googled it and there's even a single cover above with 'Buggles' written on it, I think it still might be.

 There's a bit in the break near the end which sounds a lot like 'Pale Shelter' and I wonder if Roland of Tears for Fears might have stored this in his subconscious for later?

 (18) Special A.K.A. - Too Much, Too Young

 A number one for Terry Hall and the guys at last.
 It was a speeded up version of a track from their debut album, and caused quite a bit of controversy.
 Eventually, Radio One chose to play it but cut it just short of the last line.
-It was all about one of their female friends who'd gotten pregnant in her teens and basically saying 'you're life is now over'.
+It was all about one of their female friends who'd gotten pregnant in her teens and basically saying 'your life is now over'.
 A message of some worth but probably delivered in the wrong way.

 (17) Roxy Music - The Same old Scene